Goodbye….

 “I am struggling to get this out …”.
 Feeling as if his feet were stuck, he propelled himself forward and shared, “I took a new teaching job”.

 “Yeah, I’m going to be moving. …”.
-He felt a punch straight into his chest and then his gut absorbed the impactful blow.
+He felt a punch straight into his chest and then his gut ate up the impactful blow.

 Breaking what became a cloud of discomfort—